Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 Locally we are a group of around 10 volunteers who are in constant communication with other shelters and states.
 We are a group of iggy lovers who not only find loving homes for Italian Greyhounds, but also inform potential owners of the difficulties in addition to the benefits of owning IGs.

 Prospective adopters are required to fill out an application, provide references and go through an interview process, including a home visit.....the visit is simply a social call to meet the family and other pets and to see the home environment....all of this helps us match the right dog to your situation and needs as well as theirs.
 We always strive for successful, permanent placements and in assessing your family and home we are better able to determine if a particular dog will 'fit' into your life based on their temperment and personality, which is to your advantage.

-We require a donation of $250 with each adoption and the adoptee must sign a simple adoption contract.
+We require a donation with each adoption and the adoptee must sign a simple adoption contract.
 These donations are returned to the Italian Greyhound Rescue Fund to provide medical care for future rescue dogs.
 All dogs are spayed or neutered, vaccinated, tested for heartworm and on preventative, teeth cleaned if necessary and any other medical concerns addressed.
 Vet records are provided and we reveal as much of the dogs history, personality and health as is known to us.

 Why should you adopt?